 Brief descriptions of the types of scholarships and general requirements unique to their specific fund group are listed below.
 For state aid programs (ex: HOPE Scholarship, Zell Miller Scholarship) the regulations are subject to change.
 For complete details on state aid program regulations please visit GSFC.

 HOPE stands for Helping Outstanding Pupils Educationally and the HOPE Scholarship is a state-funded program awarded to qualifying students enrolled in a degree program who have not reached the Scholar Limits or Expiration of Eligibility.
 As of the 23-24 aid year, as long as a student maintains eligibility, the Scholarship pays for 90% of the tuition costs for qualifying students (Note: the 90% is toward tuition cost only and does not include the $356 of fees).

 Students graduating from High School with at least a 3.0 GPA, and going straight into a degree program, may be eligible for the HOPE Scholarship.
 Likewise, students who have completed 30, 60, or 90 semester hours that will count toward the degree hours, may also qualify for scholarship funds.
 The HOPE Scholarship Evaluation form may be completed to have your eligibility checked and may be accessed on our Forms page.

 Recipients of the HOPE Scholarship must maintain at least a 3.0 GPA and will automatically be evaluated at the end of every spring semester as well as the 30th, 60th, and 90th semester hour checkpoints.
-If a student loses the HOPE Scholarship at any of the checkpoints, he/she may be able to regain it only one (1) time at the next checkpoint. *For students who lost the HOPE Scholarship and regained it prior to fall semester 2011 (when the HOPE guidelines were revised): If you lose the scholarship again, you may regain it one (1) time at the next GPA checkpoint.
+If a student loses the HOPE Scholarship at any of the checkpoints, he/she may be able to regain it only one (1) time at the next checkpoint. *For students who lost the HOPE Scholarship and regained it prior to the fall semester of 2011 (when the HOPE guidelines were revised): If you lose the scholarship again, you may regain it one (1) time at the next GPA checkpoint.